oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-create-task-list-comments-for-your-code/rule.md

 ---

-Task List comments can be used to indicate a variety of work to be done at the location marked, including:
+​​Task List comments can be used to indicate a variety of work to be done at the location marked, including:

 - features to be added;
 - problems to be corrected;